 Matthew 5:10-12, “Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven.
 Blessed are you when others revile you and persecute you and utter all kinds of evil against you falsely on my account.
 Rejoice and be glad, for your reward is great in heaven, for so they persecuted the prophets who were before you.”

 The fear of man is like walking into a gunfight with a coffee cup in your hand thinking you were coming to a private concert.
-You’ll probably get shot and you didn’t even see it coming.
+You’ll probably get shot, and you didn’t even see it coming.
 Why is it like that?
 Why do we care so much what people think?
-What is it about the world and its systemic evils that not only brings hostility to Christians, but genuine fear in hearts of God’s people?
+What is it about the world and its systemic evils that not only brings hostility to Christians but genuine fear in the hearts of God’s people?
 Moreover, why in the world would Christ attach blessings to this type of conflict?

 Setting the Stage

 The Sermon on the Mount is the greatest message ever preached.
 It’s great because King Jesus delivered it, and He doesn’t preach bad messages.
 The Sermon’s introduction is all about the blessings involved with covenantal faithfulness.
 When a person pursues these things, he/she receives all that God has promised.
 Want the Kingdom of Heaven?
 Pursue poverty in spirit.
 Want comfort?
 Mourn.
 Desire the inheritance that is the earth?
 Cultivate meekness.
 Want ultimate satisfaction in the world?
 Long for justice.
 Extend mercy, and in turn, you will get mercy.
 Be pure in heart, because, after all, you shall see God.
 Want the badge of eternal sonship?
 Be a peacemaker.